 Teachers have two programs to choose from:

-• A House for Democracy: This new program explores how the Parliament Buildings have been shaped by Indigenous history, colonialism, nationalism, and the First World War.
+This program explores how the Parliament Buildings have been shaped by Indigenous history, colonialism, nationalism, and the First World War.
 Audiences go on a journey through time with notorious architect Francis Rattenbury, then venture inside to discuss what the buildings mean to British Columbians today.
 This program is designed to complement the Grade 9 and 10 social studies curriculum, but is fun for all ages.

 Start Time: The program is offered twice per day, at 10:45 am and 12:45 pm (weekdays only).